Skip to main content

 defineRole()Configure role permissions and object access

-These functions validate your configuration at runtime and provide better IDE autocompletion and type safety.
+These functions validate your configuration at build time and provide IDE autocompletion and type safety.

 Defining objects